Kansas School Choice Roadmap

 Choosing a school?
 You’ve got options.

 Kansas parents, like parents everywhere, want to be able to choose a school where their child will learn and thrive.
 Finding the best school fit starts with knowing your options.
-There are a variety of school environments (six in total!) available for students in the Sunflower State.
+There are a variety of school environments (seven in total!) available for students in the Sunflower State.

 Looking for special education options?
 You can learn what special education services are available in Kansas at the Ultimate Guide to Special Education.